SSanchay/translit_cyrillic_to_latin_bot/README.md

-# translit_cyrillic_to_latin_bot
+# Docker aiogram bot
-Telegram bot translitetare full name from cyrillic to latin to the norm of MFA
+Telegram bot translitetare full name from cyrillic to latin to the norm of MFA.

+How to run:
+- add TOKEN from @BotFather to dockerfile
+'''
+docker build -t tdtranslit .
+docker run -d -p 80:80 tgtranslit
+'''